-You might have often observed how politicians, actors, athletes and other celebrities sometimes make headlines by displaying outrageous public behaviors that defy social norms.
+You might have often observed how politicians, actors, athletes and other celebrities sometimes make headlines by displaying outrageous public behaviours that defy social norms.

-Of course, making waves and getting more fame is certainly one of the main benefits that this kind of behavior generates.
-But there can be other subtle evolutionary advantages to these behaviors too.
+Of course, making waves and getting more fame is certainly one of the main benefits that this kind of behaviour generates.
+But there can be other subtle evolutionary advantages to these behaviours too.

-Also, just as one can see one’s countrymen as one’s tribe, one can also see one’s race as one’s tribe and, therefore, favor the latter over the former.
+Also, just as one can see one’s countrymen as one’s tribe, one can also see one’s race as one’s tribe and, therefore, favour the latter over the former.

 In contrast, when they aim to be an individual in a group that disagrees with them, their cardiovascular responses resemble a ‘challenge’ state where their bodies are invigorated.